mblayman/mattlayman.com/content/understand-django/2020-09-29-anatomy-of-an-application.md

 {{< book >}}
 in the templates chapter,
 {{< /book >}}
-but `templates` directories are commonly found, especially for third party applications that you may pull into your project.
+but `templates` directories are commonly found in indvidual Django apps, especially for third party applications that you may pull into your project.

 `static`:
 For static files
-that you want to display
+that you want to display,
-like images,
+such as images,
 you can use the `static` directory.
 We'll discuss static files more
 {{< web >}}